raddleverse/MimiBRICK.jl/README.md

 (4) To exit back to Julia, hit the `backspace` key.

-## Running baseline cases with default parameters
+## Running baseline cases with default parameters and unit tests

 You'll first want to navigate in your Julia terminal to the `test` directory within this repository.
 It is recommended that you run this script in its entirety to check the out-of-box behavior for all three model configurations.
 However, we will step through these and highlight how one could customize the model run commands to suit their needs.